MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreDefaultApp.md

 ## Device Information

-This section allows you to see the different features for your device including Ethernet, OS version, connected devices, and more.
+This page allows you to see the different features for your device including Ethernet, OS version, connected devices, and more.

 ## Command Line

-The command line features allows you to send command lines directly to your device.
+This page allows you to send command lines directly to your device.

 /*Duane, can you take a crack at this?
 I think this section might need more substance*/